leguman/fishe/README.md

 After these steps, `WildFly 8 Fishe` is listed in the tab `Services` section `Servers`.
 To test if it is properly working, click on it with the right button and select `Start`.
 After a few seconds, open a web browser and visit the address http://localhost:8080.
 WildFly's welcome page appears if everything is ok.

+#### Putting Your Hands on the Code

-Finally, let's download the source code from GitHub:
+Let's download the source code from GitHub:

 1. In the menu, select `Team / Git / Clone...`.
 2. In the dialog, inform the repository URL `https://github.com/fishe/fishe.git`, your GitHub username and password, and the local directory where you want to clone the project.
 Click `Next`.